 Ask for a volunteer to present his or her claim and supporting evidence.
 Use the example as a basis for a discussion.
-Based on the flow of discussion, bring in other volunteers to present their claims and evidence to build and help clarify the points.
-Work with students to hone and develop a claim.
-As a class, express the organized claim in Organizing EBC Tool The provided teacher version is one possible way a claim could be expressed and organized.
+Based on the flow of discussion, bring in other volunteers to present their claims and evidence to build and help and develop a claim.
+As a class, express the organized claim in the Organizing EBC Tool.
+The provided teacher version is one possible way a claim could be expressed and organized.